People talk with their hands.

 What's the big deal?

-"I guess everyone has a different experience," said the listener.
+"I guess everyone has a different experience," said another.
 "You were terrified of police, but have things changed for you?
 Are you still scared of cops?"

-Some departments have made behavior, that discomforted civilians, uncomfortable for cops.
+Some departments have made behavior that discomforts civilians uncomfortable for cops.
 New patterns of behavior, like limiting sidearm touches, are the result of internal changes.
 Perhaps citizen feedback played a role.
-Litigation can bring about change, but sometimes an administration steps up and does the right thing.
+Litigation can bring about change.

-An officer has kicked a disturbing habit because his department invested in technology.
-Rather than storytellers touching a handle, their stories are touching hearts.
+An officer has kicked a habit because his department invested in technology.

 No comments: